7 Ways to Improve Your Writing Skills

 While it’s tempting to submit work as soon as you’re done with it, build in some time to revisit what you’ve written to catch errors big and small.
 Here are a few proofreading tips to keep in mind:

 Set your work aside before you edit.
-Try to step away from your writing for a day or more so you can return to it with fresh, more objective eyes.
-Crunched for time?
+Try to step away from your writing for a day or more so you can come back to it with fresh, more objective eyes.
+In a rush?
 Allotting 20 minutes between writing and proofreading can allow you to approach your work with renewed energy.

 Start with easy fixes, then progress to bigger changes.
 Starting with easier changes can get you in the rhythm of proofreading, allow you to read through your work once more, and clear distractions so you can focus on bigger edits.
 Read through your work to catch misspellings, inconsistencies, and grammar errors.
-Then, address the larger problems with the structure or awkward transitions.
+Then, address the larger structure problems or awkward transitions.

-If you could say something in fewer words, do so.
+If you could phrase something concisely, do so.
 Being unnecessarily wordy can cloud your message and confuse the reader.
-Avoid phrases that are redundant, repetitive, or obvious.
+Remove phrases that are redundant, repetitive, or obvious.

 Read out loud.
 Reading aloud can help you find awkward phrases and areas where your writing doesn’t flow well.

-Whether you’re writing emails or essays, asking for feedback is a great way to see how someone else will interpret your text.
-Have an idea of what you’d like your proofreader to focus on—the structure, conclusion, persuasiveness of an argument, or otherwise.
+Whether you’re writing emails or essays, asking for feedback is a great way to see how somebody else will interpret your text.
+Have an idea of what you’d like your proofreader to focus on—the structure, conclusion, persuasiveness of an argument, or something else.

-Approach a trusted friend, family member, co-worker, or instructor.
-If you’re a student, your school might also have a writing resource centre you can contact.
+Approach a trusted friend, family member, coworker, or instructor.
+If you’re a student, your school might also have a writing resource center you can contact.

-Consider forming a writing group or joining a writing class.
-Find writing courses online, at your local community college, or independent writing workshops in your area.
+Additionally, you may want to think about starting a writing group or taking a writing class.
+You can find writing courses online, at your local community college, or through independent writing workshops in your city.

-Grammar and spelling keep your writing consistent and legible, but the structure ensures the big ideas get across to the reader.

 In many cases, forming an outline will help solidify the structure.
-An outline can clarify what you hope to convey in each section, allowing you to visualise the flow of your piece and surface parts that require more research or thought.
+An outline can clarify what you’re hoping to say in each section, allow you to visualize the flow of your piece, and recognize parts that require more research or thought.

 The structure might look different depending on what you’re writing.
 An essay typically has an introduction, body paragraphs, and a conclusion.
-A fiction piece might follow the six-stage plot structure: exposition, rising action, climax, falling action, resolution, and denouement.
-Choose what’s best for your purposes.
+A fiction piece might follow the six-stage plot structure: exposition, rising action, climax, falling action, resolution, and conclusion.
+Choose what’s best for you.

-Keep writing to become a good writer.
-Here are a few ways you can get started:
+Like many skills, one of the best ways to improve your writing is to practice.
+Here are a few ways to get started:

 Start a journal or a blog.